code-with-amitk/Code-examples/System-Design/Concepts/All_About_Containers/README.md

                                                                                    |-------> Worker_Node-3
 ```

-<a name=kterms></a>
+<a name=pod></a>
-### Kubernets Terms
+#### POD
-**POD:** This is a Complete package which Kubernets creates to install application on Worker Node.
+This is a Complete package which Kubernets creates to install application on Worker Node.
 Pod can contain multiple applications.
 Pods run in isolated pvt enviornment.
 Pod Contains:
   - *1.* Container(Eg: [Docker](#doc))
   - *2.* Shared storage, as Volumes
   - *3.* Networking, as a unique cluster IP address